JohnSnowLabs/johnsnowlabs/docs/en/alab/rules.md

 **Export Rules**

 To export any rule, the user need to select the available rules and click on _Export Rules_ button.
 Rules are then downloaded as a zip file.
 The zip file contains the JSON file for each rule.
-These exported rules can again be imported to Annotation Lab.
+These exported rules can again be imported to Generative AI Lab.

 ![RulesExport](/assets/images/annotation_lab/4.1.0/export_rules.gif)